-- Wi-Fi internet access in classrooms, residence halls and many public spaces - An Office 365 account including student email, OneDrive storage, free downloads of Office and more - Both black and white and color printing services including a \$25 print credit each semester or trimester - Network logon for access to university systems including Brightspace - · Access to My Graceland website - Access to public computer labs located in the F.M.
-Smith Library, The Helene Center for the Visual Arts, Resch Science & Technology Hall and the Nursing Arts Building on the Independence Campus
+- Wi-Fi internet access in classrooms, residence halls, many public indoor spaces, and some outdoor locations - An Office 365 account including student email, OneDrive storage, free downloads of Office and more - Both black and white and color printing services including a \$25 print credit each semester or trimester; with online self-service payment option to increase print account

-Access to online library services

-- Campus security including cameras and card access locks - · Projectors and sound systems in classrooms
+- Network logon for access to university systems including Brightspace - · Access to My Graceland website - Access to public computer labs located in the F.M.
+Smith Library, The Helene Center for the Visual Arts, Resch Science & Technology Hall and the Independence Campus - Access to online library services - Student check-out laptops for short-term use available in the F.M.
+Smith Library and on the Independence Campus - · Campus security including cameras and card access locks - · Projectors and sound systems in classrooms

-In addition, students staying in residence halls receive the following services:
+In addition, students staying in residence halls and appartments receive the following services:

-- Cable TV connection - Data network connection for personal computers, which includes access to the Internet.
+• Data network connection for personal computers, which includes access to the Internet.